Health Essentials everyone needs to survive Christmas

 Chemists and doctors will be closed over the Festive period, so it is important to think ahead:

 Ensure you have enough of your regular prescription medication and that relatives staying with you have all their necessary pills.
-The Christmas period is longer than people anticipate and prescribed medication does need to be taken on a regular basis.
+The Christmas period is longer than people anticipate and you need to take prescribed medication on a regular basis.
 If you are travelling and have forgotten your medication, don’t hope for the best.
 Walk in centres can often help with such issues.
 Never take anyone else’s prescribed medication.

 Friends and family often introduce new germs to the festive mix and being ill over Christmas can be miserable!